SecurityLogMiner/log-collection-documentation/PRD.md

 - **Minor**: new features
 - **Patch**: bug fixes

-Stable versions will be available on the Minor versions.
+Stable versions will be available on the Minor versions due to feature availability.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>